 As part of Core Audio and being integral to OS X, audio units offer a development approach for audio plug-ins that excels in terms of performance, robustness, and ease of deployment.
 With audio units, you also gain by providing a consistent, simple experience for end-users.

-Your target market is wide, including performers, DJs, recording and mastering engineers, and anyone who likes to play with sound on their Macintosh.
+Your target market is wide, including performers, DJs, recording and mastering engineers, and anyone who likes to play with sound on their iMac.

 Who Should Read This Document?